 Review your email design and think about which modules should be repeatable (meaning these sections can be duplicated, reordered, or deleted from the design).
-Generally, you will leave the header and footer as non-editable regions.
+Any elements you want to be easy to remove or duplicate will need to be built in their own separate module in postcards.
 (Fig 1-A)

-Once you have an overview of the sections you're working with, navigate to the html tab.
+Once you're happy with how your modules are divided, navigate to the html tab.
 (Fig 1-B)

 Step 2 - Create Repeatable Sections